BettercareHealth/bettercare/nc/nc-7.md

 ### 7-13 When does a small infant no longer need an incubator?

 Most small infants are able to maintain their body temperature in a warm room when they reach a weight of 1800 g.
 However, many small infants can maintain their body temperature much sooner with KMC.
-Most well infants can be moved from an incubator to KMC by 1600 g.
+Most well infants can be moved from an incubator to KMC by 1600&nbsp;g.

 ### 7-14 How do you recognise a hypothermic infant?